SuperOfficeDocs/superoffice-docs/docs/customer-center/faq/configure.md

     * 1 = customer (these are people that are logged in to the customer portal)
     * 2 = all - also anonymous users

-3. After you enable these settings you will see the comments show up
+3. After you enable these settings you will see the comments show up.

 ![x -screenshot][img2]